ordina-jworks/ordina-jworks.github.io/_posts/2018-02-16-Stairway-To-Health-2.md

 <h3>Deploy on OpenShift</h3>
-Since we've separated our frontend and backend code we used 2 separate git repositories.
+Since we've separated our frontend and backend code we used 2 separate Git repositories.
-The nice thing about deploying to OpenShift is that we can add a webhook to github so that every time we merge a pull request from our develop branch to our master branch to our git remote, it builds and deploys the new code immediately.
+The nice thing about deploying to OpenShift is that we can add a webhook to GitHub so that every time we merge a pull request from our develop branch to our master branch to our Git remote, it builds and deploys the new code immediately.

 <a href="{{ '/img/stairwaytohealth2/stack.png' | prepend: site.baseurl }}" data-lightbox="results" data-title="">
     <img alt="stack" src="{{ '/img/stairwaytohealth2/stack.png' | prepend: site.baseurl }}" class="image fit">